Der Freitag

-Der Freitag (English: The Friday, stylized in its logo as der Freitag) is a German weekly newspaper established in 1990.
-It is published in Rhenish format.
-The place of publication is Berlin.
-Its publisher and editor-in-chief is Jakob Augstein.
+Der Freitag (literally The Friday, stylized der Freitag) is a German weekly national newspaper, established in 1990 and published in Berlin.
+It focuses on politics, culture and the economy, and is published in Rhenish format.
+The newspaper's publisher is Jakob Augstein, who was also editor from 2013 to 2022.
+Augstein and other family members control 24% of German news magazine Der Spiegel.
+The newspaper has won several awards, such as European Newspaper of the Year and World's Best Designed Newspaper.

 History

-The newspaper was founded on 9 November 1990 with the name Freitag.
-It had some predecessors, one with the name of Sonntag, which was established in 1946.
-The paper originally described itself as "the East West Weekly", being established in the year of German reunification, but underwent a substantial rebranding in 2009, including the addition of the definite article (it was previously just Freitag) as well as the new claim "das Meinungsmedium".
-This followed the 2008 acquisition of the paper by Jakob Augstein.
-The rebranding was judged a success by the Society for News Design, judging it one of the three "World's Best Designed Newspapers" in 2010.
-Starting with edition 36 on September 5, 2019 der Freitag was published with the new subheadline „Die Wochenzeitung" („the Weekly Newspaper") and a redesigned front page.
+The newspaper was founded on 9 November 1990 as simply Freitag.
+One of its predecessors, Sonntag ("Sunday"), was established in 1946.
+The paper originally described itself as "the East West Weekly", having being established in the year of German reunification, but underwent a substantial rebranding in 2009: the name was changed to "der Freitag" and the slogan "das Meinungsmedium" (roughly "the medium for opinions") was added.
+In Jakob Augstein 2008 acquired the paper.
+The Society for News Design judged it one of the three "World's Best Designed Newspapers" in 2010.
+Starting with edition 36 on September 5, 2019 der Freitag was published with the new slogan „Die Wochenzeitung" („the weekly newspaper") and a redesigned front page.
 The paper's logo was placed higher up and the front-page picture enlarged.
-According to the publishing house the new subline is supposed to emphasise der Freitag's „strength as Weekly Paper and thus as medium for background reporting and analysis".
+According to the publishing house the new slogan aims to emphasise der Freitag's „strength as a weekly paper and as a medium for background reporting and analysis".

 Profile

 Since its relaunch in 2009 the newspaper consists of three sections – Politics, Culture and Everyday Life, plus an additional economics section each month.
-Also monthly is its arts supplement called "Kultur+," which features current stage productions, exhibitions and cultural events.
-Several times a year, special literature supplements on new publications that encompass fiction and non-fiction are featured.
+It also has a monthly arts supplement called "Kultur+," which features current stage productions, exhibitions and cultural events.
+Several times a year, the paper includes literature supplements on new fiction and non-fiction.
 A "Guardian-Reportage" is included six times a year.
-This is a Long Read extracted from the British Newspaper The Guardian and translated into German.
-Der Freitag has a syndication agreement with the Guardian, and presents a number of German translations of that newspaper's content in every issue.
-Der Freitag publishes online daily, as well as weekly in print.
+This is a Long Read extracted from the British newspaper The Guardian and translated into German.
+Der Freitag has a syndication agreement with the Guardian, and prints a number of German translations of 'Guardian' content in every issue.
+Besides its weekly print edition, Der Freitag also publishes online daily.

 Circulation

-Der Freitag has gained in circulation in the past few years.
+Der Freitags circulation has increased in the past few years.
 The current paid circulation amounts to 23.822 copies.
 Subscriptions account for 79% of paid circulation.

 Since its relaunch in the first quarter of 2009, the number of subscriptions has grown by 132%.